DougPfeffer-alt/reading-notes/class-09.md

     - Attach one function to each event handler.
       - `element.onevent = functionName;`
   - DOM Level 2 event listeners
-    - If you use a named function when the event fires on your chosen DOM node, write that function forst.
+    - If you use a named function when the event fires on your chosen DOM node, write that function first.
     - Stored as a variable.

   ## Event listeners